Akshat4112/Disease-and-Gene-Entity-Recognition/README.md

 >                P       R       F1
 >        Dis:    86.72   86.35   86.53
 >```

-Command:

-    python -m train.evaluate -h
-    usage: evaluate.pyc [-h] [-cf] model dataset test_set

-    Evaluate trained model.

-    positional arguments:
-      model                 the name of the model being used, i.e: d3ner_cdr dataset               the name of the dataset that the model will be trained on, i.e: cdr test_set              path to the test dataset, i.e: data/cdr/cdr_test.txt

-    optional arguments:
-      -h, --help            show this help message and exit -cf, --confusion_matrix
-                            report confusion matrix

-> **Note:**
-> - "model" is the direct child folder within the "pre_trained_models/" folder
-> - "dataset" is the direct child folder within the "data/" folder

-Example: Evaluating the model trained on CDR corpus using CDR test data and also report the confusion matrix

-    python -m train.evaluate d3ner_cdr cdr data/cdr/cdr_test.txt -cf

 #### **Training new models**
 [**Step 0** - Download the pre-trained word embedding model]